StanForever/awesome-websites/README.md

 * [https://www.mypustak.com](https://www.mypustak.com/) : You can order any book through this website for free of cost.
 They charge only for there courier service.
 * [https://minutes.io](https://minutes.io/) : Quickly capture effective notes during meetings.
 * [https://mxtoolbox.com](https://mxtoolbox.com/) : This test will list MX records for a domain in priority order.
 The MX lookup is done directly against the domain's authoritative name server, so changes to MX Records should show up instantly.
+* [http://motherfuckingwebsite.com](http://motherfuckingwebsite.com/) : This is a motherf*#king website.
+* [https://modules.tf](https://modules.tf) : Draw your AWS infrastructure and get high-quality Terraform configuration code ready to use right away.
+* [https://maildrop.cc](https://maildrop.cc/) : Use Maildrop when you don't want to give out your real address & save your inbox from spam.
+* [https://www.mytextarea.com](https://www.mytextarea.com/) : A simple online text editor.

 ## N :
 * [https://neave.com](https://neave.com/) : A collection of interactive tools, apps, toys and art.